KryspinTrawnik/CafeMVC/README.md

 * Orders managment for admin acceptance/cancel/check
 * Adding images dietinfo tags to Products
 ## Status
 The application is still in progress.
 It is contected to MSSQL data base.
-Major part of services and repositories is done.
+Interfaces are done and connected with .
 I am about to look at Controllers and Views.